 By Joel Snape, Senior Research Analyst at Nettitude

-And of course it’s not just limited to position - new mobile technologies such as 4G and 5G require ultra-precise timing information which they obtain from the GPS system, and without it, deployment would be significantly more challenging and costly.
+And of course, it’s not just limited to position - new mobile technologies such as 4G and 5G require ultra-precise timing information which they obtain from GNSS, and without it, deployment would be significantly more challenging and costly.

-However, the same developments that have led to lower-cost receivers have also enabled new attacks on the system.
-The development of low-cost radio transmitters, and in particular the development of software-defined radio, means that attacks that were considered theoretical, or only achievable by governments, when the system was designed are now achievable for a few hundred dollars.
+However, the same developments that have led to lower-cost receivers have also enabled new means of disrupting GNSS.
+The development of low-cost radio transmitters, and in particular the development of software-defined radio, means that attacks that were once considered theoretical, or only achievable by governments, are now achievable for a few hundred dollars.

-In recent months, new evidence has been presented of real-world attacks taking place to deny or disrupt the GPS system.
-Take a look at our full report for a summary of how GPS operates and what features make it susceptible to attack.
+In recent months, new evidence has been presented of real-world attacks taking place to deny or disrupt GNSS.
+Take a look at our full report for a summary of how GPS operates and what features make it susceptible to disruption.
 The known attacks will be presented, along with examples of them taking place and a discussion of available mitigation techniques.

-As a result, GNSS receivers are carried by over 87% of merchant vessels, with growth in the leisure and fishing markets also forecasted.
-GNSS systems have become the de facto mechanism for establishing position, speed and heading for vessels, usually feeding into an electronic navigation system (ECDIS) and broadcast as AIS messages.
-In practise, GNSS systems have become the ‘de facto’ mechanism for establishing position, heading and speed at sea.
+As a result, GNSS receivers are carried by over 87% of merchant vessels, with growth in the leisure and fishing markets also forecast.
+GNSS systems have become the de facto source of position, navigation and time data at sea.

 In 2017, the UK Government commissioned a study into the impact on the UK economy if GNSS systems were to be disrupted for just five days, with the cost to the maritime sector being estimated at £1.1bn.
 This was predominantly due to disruption at ports due to container cranes’ reliance on positioning information leading to difficulties loading and unloading containers.
-More widely however, GNSS disruption would also prevent systems the maritime industry uses (such as telecommunications networks) operating effectively, and the complex network of dependencies means it is likely that unforeseen effects would take place.
+More widely, however, GNSS disruption would also prevent systems the maritime industry uses (such as telecommunications networks) from operating effectively, and the complex network of dependencies means it is likely that there would be unforeseen effects.

-With reports of GNSS manipulation on the rise, it is important to assess your use of GNSS location fixes and ensure that you have considered the risk of that being interfered with.
+With reports of GNSS manipulation on the rise, it is important to assess your use of GNSS and ensure that you have considered the risk of that being disrupted or interfered with.
 This might include:

 - Understanding likely exposure to GNSS interference based on geography and sector.